Time trial bikes and triathlon bikes are designed to be as aerodynamic as possible, in a bid to minimise drag and make you as fast as possible.

 Generally speaking, the deeper the wheel the faster it will be, with a rear disc being the preferred option for top time trialists.
 Time trial bikes are not often sold with disc, or optimum race wheels.
 If buying a complete bike we would suggest a bike with some decent wheels that can become your training hoops.
 You can invest further down the line in some faster wheels.
 It is worth budgeting for fast wheels as many experts suggest they offer more of an aerodynamic advantage than the frame.
 Regarding which wheel type is fastest (tubulars, clinchers and tubeless), we have a video you can watch here.

-Do not be too concerned with the saddle your TT bike comes with.
-Most people will swap out the saddle in a bid to try and find something that suits them.
-If you want more info on saddles, there is a video here.
+Do not be too concerned with the saddle your TT bike comes with as most people will swap out the saddle in a bid to try and find something that suits them.
+If you want more info on how to find the right seat for you, head over to our guide on the best cycling saddles, which includes our pick of the best, hints and tips on finding one to suit you, along with a helpful buying guide video.

 UCI Legal Time Trial Bikes